Mount Roraima: Geography

-Mount Roraima is located in the northern part of South America, the Pacarema Mountains in the eastern part of the Guyana Plateau, Brazil in the east accounting for 5% of its area, Guyana in the north accounting for 10%, and Venezuela in the south and west accounting for 85%.
-Access to Mount Roraima from the Venezuelan side is close to the road and relatively easy; however, for both Brazil and Guyana the area is completely isolated and can only be reached by a few days of forest hikes or small local airstrip.
+Mount Roraima is located in the Pacaraima Mountains in the eastern part of the Guiana Highlands, in northern South America.
+Its area is shared among three countries: Brazil to the east (5%), Guyana to the north (10%), and Venezuela to the south and west (85%).
+Access to Mount Roraima from the Venezuelan side is close to the road and relatively easy; however, for both Brazil and Guyana the area is completely isolated and can be reached only by a few days of forest hikes or small local airstrip.

 Mount Roraima is a flat-topped mountain, typical of the Guyana Shield, with an elevation of about 1,200 m in the southeast and only about 600 m in the northwest.
 The south, southeast, east, northeast and northwest faces are all formed by straight cliffs up to about 1,000 m high.
 At the southern end of the mountain, part of the cliff has collapsed, forming a natural boulder.
 The base of the cliff is surrounded by steep slopes to the south and east, and the north and west sides form river valleys leading to the summit.

 The top of Mount Roraima has a length of more than 10 km, a maximum width of 5 km, an area of about 33–50 sqkm, an elevation of more than 2,200 m, and an average elevation of 2,600–2,700 m.
 The plateau is a pseudo-karst surface etched by heavy rainfall.
 The highest point is 2,810 m above sea level, located at the southern end of the plateau and the highest point in the state of Bolívar, 8.25 km north of the summit is another high point with an elevation of 2,772 m, which is the highest point in Guyana.
 In the northern part of the plateau is the landmark of the border between Brazil, Venezuela and Guyana, with an elevation of 2,734 m.

 Due to its height and proximity to the equator, Mount Roraima has a constant average annual temperature between 20–22 C and annual rainfall of more than 1,500 mm, with 1,800–3,000 mm in parts of the rainy season from April to November.
 The climatic conditions at the top of the mountain differ significantly from its base, the high cloudiness in the region is associated with the prevailing northeasterly and southeasterly winds, and the relative humidity of the air remains between 75% and 85%.